 How to Buy It

-It’s basically that easy (don’t spray when it’s windy and start from the back, moving toward the front as not to over-spray an area).
-However, my white fly issue is not a big one so, for me, this was a bit too much.
+It’s basically that easy (don’t spray when it’s windy and start from the back, moving toward the front so that you don’t over-spray an area).
+However, my white fly issue is not a big one, so spraying with a hose covered more ground than I needed to.

 About GardenTech® Worry Free® Brand Insecticides:

 - With a special formulation that contains pyrethrins, a botanical insecticide naturally-derived from chrysanthemum flowers, GardenTech® Worry Free® Brand Insecticides are ideally suited to protect fruits, vegetables, and ornamentals.

 - This line of specialized insecticides provides fast-acting, effective control of more than 250 crawling and flying insects, including ants, caterpillars, mites and Japanese beetles.

 - Worry Free® Insecticides can be applied throughout the growing season, including right up until the day before harvest to kill “last minute” vegetable garden pests.
 Initial application should occur at the first sign of insect infestation, preferably before extensive damage and feeding has taken place.
 The GardenTech® Worry Free® line even kills insect eggs during the dormant stage.

 - Note that the product is not labeled organic but the active ingredient is from a natural source.

 For the record, I don’t allow any pest control sprays, even organic or natural ones, near my vegetable garden.
-I just haven’t had the need, but they do say you can do it.
-Do your research.
+I just haven’t had the need, but they do say you use them.
+Do your research before you apply.